bitfox-git/azurebroadcast-client/README.md

 Azure provides a fully managed and scalable SignalR service for real-time communication, but...
 It still requires a back-end to trigger messages.
 Fortunately you can use Azure Functions for that to get a full serverless experience!
 A lot of sample implementations of these functions exists, but they are either incomplete or complex.

-This solution gives you a predefined set of Azure Functions, with corresponding Client library to get you started with real-time communication in any (desktop, web) .net standard 2.0 application with your own custom message structure.
+This solution gives you a [predefined set of Azure Functions](https://github.com/bitfox-git/azurebroadcast-functions), along with this corresponding client library to get you started with real-time communication in any (desktop, web) .net standard 2.0 application.
+With your own custom message structure and grouping.

 ## AzureBroadcast.Client
 A .net standard 2.0 client-side library to be used alongside the Azure Functions and Azure SignalR service for a full serverless setup.